Sinbadde/ArtificialSatellites-Taxonomie/README.md

 ## Json script  ##
 Thanks to this knowledge base we built a json based on examples of taxonomies found in the link https://github.com/MISP/misp-taxonomies
-This was done by first classifying all the information on excel tables and sorting it before building the [json file](https://github.com/Sinbadde/ArtificialSatellites-Taxonomie/blob/main/machinetag.json) and adapting it to the format of a json script appropriate for a MISP taxonomy.
+This was done by first classifying all the information on excel tables and sorting it before building the [json file](https://github.com/Sinbadde/ArtificialSatellites-Taxonomie/blob/main/machinetag.json), and then adapting it to the format of a json script appropriate for a MISP taxonomy.

 # TO-DO LIST